Ideal Weight and BMI for Abdominoplasty Surgery – Am I too fat for a Tummy Tuck?

 - Being physically healthy, with no significant medical conditions.
 The healthier you are, the lower the risks and complications.
 And, the faster the recovery process.

 - Not having future pregnancies or further weight loss planned.
 Pregnancy and weight fluctuation after the surgery could weaken and separate your stomach muscles causing a change in abdominal shape and waistline contouring.
-This may require a secondary surgery as how your body will change due to weight loss or pregnancy cannot be predicted.
+This may require a secondary surgery as no-one can predict how the body will change due to weight loss or pregnancy.

 - Smoking before and after surgery greatly impacts the recovery process and wound healing.
 Moreover, smoking restricts oxygen flowing through the body and oxygen is needed to heal not only internally but the external wound as well.
 Smokers tend to have more wound breakdown and infections.
 Our surgeons ask you to quit and dedicate your health as a priority before, during and after surgery.
 This is critical – you can’t smoke and have surgery!